Liga Veneta Repubblica: Decline and return to Liga Veneta Repubblica

-Independence We Veneto and alliance with Liga Veneta
+Alliance with Liga Veneta

 In July 2013, the LVR joined Let Veneto Decide, a loose cross-party committee for a referendum on Veneto's independence (see Venetian nationalism#Background and history), along with Stefano Valdegamberi (the regional councillor who presented bill 342/2013 on the referendum), Venetian Independence (IV, the party which had envisioned the campaign), Veneto State (VS), Raixe Venete, Veneto First, other Venetist groups and individuals.
 In March 2014, the party was a founding member of United for Independent Veneto, a more structured federation of Venetist and separatist parties, including also VS, Independent Venetians (VI) and Valdegamberi's Popular Future (FP).
 In July 2014 the coalition was transformed into "We Independent Veneto" (NVI), after the entry of other parties, notably including North-East Project and "Chiavegato for Independence".
 In the 2014 municipal election in San Bonifacio former mayor Polo, who had returned into the party's fold, was the joint candidate of the LVR and LV, but lost to the centre-left candidate in the run-off.

 After the exit of Chiavegato and his group from the alliance and their alignment with Alessio Morosin's IV, the remaining parties of NVI formed a joint list for the 2015 regional election named Independence We Veneto (INV), a sort of re-edition of 2010's North-East Union, but with a separatist platform.
 The list supported inclumbent President Zaia of the LV, as opposed to IV and some minor groups, including UNE, supporting Flavio Tosi, leader of LV's breakaway Tosi List for Veneto.
 In the election, Zaia was easily re-elected and the INV list won 2.7% of the vote and Antonio Guadagnini of VS was elected regional councillor in the provincial constituency of Vicenza, while IV stopped at 2.5% with no seats.